UNH Continuing Education works with students with a variety of educational goals:

 * Certain credit-bearing courses offered at UNH but administered by other institutions – such as Isles of Shoals and Library Science courses – are not covered by the tuition waiver

-Rates are available at the Business Services website: unh.edu/business-services/continuingedtuition
+Tuition and Fee rates are available on the Business Services website.

 All non-degree students who register for credit courses are subject to mandatory registration, student services, technology and any special course fees.